This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Puerto Natales – Campamento Grey – Puerto Natales

 On this overnight hike, you’ll get the 7 am bus from Puerto Natales to Torres del Paine National Park and catch the ferry from the Pudeto Jetty.
-This ferry costs 18,000 CLP one-way or 28,000 return.
+This ferry costs 37,000 CLP ($40 USD) one way and for a return ticket it will cost slightly less than two singles.
 This ferry will drop you at Campamento Grande and from there you can either walk to Camp Grey or take another ferry to Grey Camp and Refugio.

-This hike is 11 km of rather easy terrain and takes around 3 to 4 hours to complete.
-From Grey Camp, enjoy the short walks to the glacier and if you’re up for it be sure to walk towards Camp Paso and check out the suspension bridges.
+This hike is 11 km (6.8 mi) of rather easy terrain and takes around 3 to 4 hours to complete.
+From Grey Camp, enjoy the short walks to the glacier, and if you’re up for it be sure to walk towards Camp Paso and check out the suspension bridges.
 You can do this extra hiking either the day you arrive or the next morning.

 The next day, repeat the first day in reverse and hike back to the ferry and take the bus back to Puerto Natales.